jxwleong/altera-de1-processor/README.md

 This signals function are similar to **PCload**, it is used to load data register A.

 8. **subtraction**
-subtraction signal is send to the adder-subtractiontractor.
-When the signal is `HIGH`, the adder-subtractiontractor will act as a subtractiontractor.
+subtraction signal is send to the adder-subtractor.
+When the signal is `HIGH`, the adder-subtractor will act as a subtractor.
 Otherwise, it operates like an adder.

 <br/>